skiselkov/BetterPushbackC/data/msgs/README.txt

    fallback when the local country language differs from English, but a local country pack following rule #3 above isn't available.

+Any of the above rules may be suffixed by an optional variant name in parentheses.
+This is used for creating multiple variants of the same voice set.
+An example would be 'en(jonfly)', which is a variant of US English using the voice of Twitch streamer JonFly.

-Anything not conforming to this naming convention is ignored.
+Anything not conforming to these naming conventions is ignored.
 The exact method for selecting a language set is described in src/msg.c in the msg_init function.